edekhayser/Shopping-list/README.md

 Press Run.
 If a pop-up appears saying "Configuration is still incorrect", select <em>Continue Anyway</em>.

 Android Studio should build and run the app on your device.
 To see the app in action, tap your Glass to wake it up, tap again to open up the list of apps, and tap one last time on the item named "Shopping List".
-Your app is now running on your Google Glass!"
+Your app is now running on your Google Glass!